 - I think Gone Home is the single most overrated game ever made.

-- The video game “enthusiast” press is a toxic force that is doing more harm than help to the medium and refuses to acknowledge any of its faults.
+- The video game “enthusiast” press is a toxic force that is doing more harm than help to the medium.

 - I think Apple products are overpriced, anti-competitive fashion accessories that cultivate one of the most obnoxious, apologist fanbases on Earth.